Fe4528/haga/README.md

 6. On your open terminal (when you did step 2), run `node .`
 7. To stop, press "K" key

+# How to run again
+1. Open terminal in current folder
+2. Run `node .`
+3. Same routing for stopping, press "K" key

 # What is a JSONL file?
 It is basically just JSON per line, like this:
 ```json